philiplb/CRUDlex/docs/api/EntityValidator.rst

         :param $data: the data instance to use for validation
         :type $validator: Validator
         :param $validator: the validator to use
         :returns: array the validation rules for the field

+    .. php:method:: fieldConstraintsToRules($field, AbstractData $data)

+        Builds up the validation rules for a single field according to the entity definition constraints.

+        :type $field: string
+        :param $field: the field for the rules
+        :type $data: AbstractData
+        :param $data: the data instance to use for validation
+        :returns: array the validation rules for the field

     .. php:method:: buildUpRules(AbstractData $data, Validator $validator)